House Flipping Tax in Canada

 Step 1 — Check your hold period against the 365-day threshold

 Sub-365 days means automatic business income — 100% of profit is taxable at your marginal rate and the principal residence exemption cannot apply.
-366 days or more means the automatic classification no longer applies; profits may qualify as capital gains (50% inclusion rate on all capital gains — the proposed 2/3 rate above $250,000 was cancelled March 21, 2025) or the principal residence exemption if you lived there.
+365 consecutive days or more means the automatic classification no longer applies; profits may qualify as capital gains (50% inclusion rate on all capital gains — the proposed 2/3 rate above $250,000 was cancelled March 21, 2025) or the principal residence exemption if you lived there.

 Step 2 — Determine if a life event exemption applies